viperproject/prusti-perf/collector/README.md

 ping `@simulacrum` as a starting point.

 There are two ways for that person to do a benchmark run.
-- The easier way: they enter `@bors try @rust-timer queue` as a comment in the PR.
+- The easier way: they enter `bors try @rust-timer queue` as a comment in the PR.
 This queues a try build and a benchmarking run.
 Several hours later, the results will be available at the given URL.
-- The harder way: they must first enter `@bors try` to trigger a try build.
+- The harder way: they must first enter `bors try` to trigger a try build.
 Once that completes, they must enter `@rust-timer build $MERGE`, where `$MERGE` is the full 40 character merge revision ID from the try build.